AI and Responsible Computing at Center of Upcoming Summit

 “Being an interdisciplinary researcher is challenging,” said Shaowen Bardzell, chair of the School of Interactive Computing.
 “We wanted the next generation to be in the room listening to the experts share their visions and also to provide our own experiences when possible on how to navigate the challenges and rewards of doing work in the intersection of AI, healthcare, sustainability, and policy.”

-Along with Bardzell and Riedl, The Summit on Responsible Computing, AI, and Society was conceived by the School of Interactive Computing faculty members Associate Professors Josiah Hester and Andrea Grimes Parker and Assistant Professor Kartik Goyal.
-The summit is sponsored by the School of Interactive Computing, the Center for Sustainable Communities Research and Education, the Georgia Tech AI Hub, and the College of Computing.
+Along with Bardzell and Riedl, the Summit on Responsible Computing, AI, and Society is spearheaded by the School of Interactive Computing faculty members Associate Professors Andrea Grimes Parker and Josiah Hester and Assistant Professor Kartik Goyal, in collaboration with the entire IC faculty.
+The Summit is sponsored by the School of Interactive Computing, the Center for Sustainable Communities Research and Education, the Georgia Tech AI Hub, and the College of Computing.